When you want a new driveway, there are plenty of options open to you.

 If the colour starts to fade soon after installation, then the fitters probably used non-UV-stable resin.
 The only way to avoid this is to check with the contractor before they install the driveway.
 While high-quality UV-stable resin has a higher price, the finished surface will look better and last longer.

 It's difficult to say without knowing the full details of your design, as well as the dimensions and the amount of preparation required.

-As a very rough guide, resin driveways generally start at around £50 per square metre, but if you contact Resin Crew we will put together a quote specifically for your project.
+As a very rough guide, resin driveways generally start at around £50 per square metre, but if you contact the Resin Crew Hetton-le-Hole team we will put together a quote specifically for your project.

 Another factor that will affect the price is whether you opt for a resin-bound overlay on top of your existing surface.
 Otherwise, we would perform a full excavation to lay a suitable sub-base.

 While the overlay is less expensive, it only works if your existing driveway is in excellent condition.